celamb4/artifactory-user-plugins/governance/whitesource/README.md

 3. repoKeys - The list of the repositories names to scan.
 4. wssUrl - URL to send the request, defaults to "https://www.whitesourcesoftware.com/agent".
+5. productName - Represents Artifactory instance.
+Your Artifactory instance name in/for WhiteSource app.